ttru/ImageSteganography/README.md

 Wikipedia page of steganography for more details: http://en.wikipedia.org/wiki/Steganography

-* The idea for this project came from a part of an assignment from a Stanford introductory CS course.
+* The idea for this project was inspired by part of an assignment from a Stanford introductory CS course that I helped section lead for in 2014.
+I extended it to support hiding of an entire image.